-What are low-calorie sweeteners?
+What are low- and no-calorie sweeteners?

-Are low-calorie sweeteners safe?
+Are low- and no-calorie sweeteners safe?

-Low-calorie sweeteners are amongst the most thoroughly researched ingredients in the world.
+Low- and no-calorie sweeteners are amongst the most thoroughly researched ingredients in the world.

 Safety assessments are also carried out by numerous national and international food safety authorities including the US Food and Drug Administration (FDA), the Joint Expert Committee on Food Additives (JECFA) of the World Health Organization (WHO) and the Food and Agriculture Organization (FAO), as well as regulatory agencies in many countries worldwide.

-What are the benefits of low-calorie sweeteners?
+What are the benefits of low- and no-calorie sweeteners?

-Low-calorie sweeteners can also help with the management of diabetes as they do not affect blood sugar levels.
+Low- and no-calorie sweeteners can also help with the management of diabetes as they do not affect blood sugar levels.

-In European Union food labelling legislation, the presence of a low-calorie sweetener in foods and drinks must be indicated on the label as ‘’with sweetener(s)’’ and also in the list of ingredients (full name and/or ’E’ number).
+In European Union food labelling legislation, the presence of a low- and no-calorie sweetener in foods and drinks must be indicated on the label as ‘’with sweetener(s)’’ and also in the list of ingredients (full name and/or ’E’ number).